 * prefix operator to retrieve the value that is inside the variable that the pointer

 points to.
-This is called dereferencing (a pointer refers to another variable, so de-reference-ing is to change it from a reference to the
+This is called dereferencing (a pointer refers to another variable, so de-reference-ing it is to change it from a reference to the

 variable to the actual value of the variable it references, just as if one directly used the referenced variable itself):

 Note, above I have used the shortcut notation that assigns an initial value right in the definitions of each variable.
 First, I define a

 char variable named

 pc, simultaneously assigning it the address of the

 printf, I first print out the value of